Thursday, June 27, 2013

 Afterword (part II)

-She said the last time she talked to Mom on the phone it was real hard for Mom to talk.
-Mom was dehydrated and struggled to talk, so it was awkward because Jennifer had to carry the conversation.
-She did not get to tell her all the things she wanted to, nor did she at the last visit to Mom’s house.
-It was so difficult with Jennifer having to stay up with Mom most of the night.
+The last time Jennifer called, Mom struggled to talk because she was dehydrated.
+It was awkward because Jennifer had to carry the conversation.
+She did not get to tell Mom all the things she wanted to.
+Jennifer stayed up with Mom most of the night—it was difficult to say the least.

 Thursday, June 20, 2013